 Over the years, a small but significant number of homeowners have reported a strange, frightening, and potentially dangerous issue: glass shower doors that seemingly "explode" into small pieces spontaneously, often with no apparent provocation or stress.
-In many instances, it happens in the middle of the night, awakening the homeowners suddenly as a glass panel first bursts then crash to the floor and bathtub or shower pan.
+In many instances, it happens in the middle of the night, awakening the homeowners suddenly as a glass panel first bursts and then crashes to the floor and bathtub or shower pan.

 Contractors and glass door manufacturers initially reacted with understandable disbelief and skepticism: Glass does not explode all by itself.
 Surely, they argued, homeowners were actually reporting glass doors coming free from their frames or mounting hardware and crashing to the floor.
 The glass panels were not actually exploding spontaneously.